 When it comes to animals, I’m not much of a zoo person or pet lover, but I absolutely love seeing creatures in their natural habitats.
-(Some of my favorite animals include bats, elephants, giraffes, and polar bears.)
-After Josh and I ditched our plans to go to Komodo Island to see the dragons and giant bats, I decided to make it my mission to find some bats in Bali.
+After time constraints caused me to ditch my plan to go to Komodo Island to see the dragons and giant bats, I decided to make it my mission to find some bats in Bali.
 And find them I did.

 A quick online search of “bats Bali” revealed a point of interest for me: Pura Goa Lawah, which means “Bat Cave Temple.”
-I eagerly added that to our itinerary, wondering how it would measure up against all the other temples on our list.
-Out of everything we had planned, I was most looking forward to Bat Cave Temple, and it was with this excitement that I arrived there one sunny weekday morning, accompanied by my travel buddies Molly and Josh.
+I eagerly added that to my itinerary, wondering how it would measure up against all the other temples on the list.
+Out of everything on my list, I was most looking forward to Bat Cave Temple, and it was with this excitement that I arrived there one sunny weekday morning, accompanied by my travel buddies Molly and Josh.

 More than a thousand years ago, this Hindu temple was built at the entrance to a bat-filled cave.
 It is one of Bali’s nine directional temples, which means that it shares the responsibility of protecting the island from evil spirits with eight other auspiciously-located temples.